Are you wondering what is a personal essay? Discover more about personal essay, its examples and structures.

 A strong personal essay also depends on choosing the right topic.
 While the overriding topic is the individual's life, personal essayists must learn how to pull an event or topic from their life to write the essay on.
 Personal essay topics drive the writing and keep it focused on a particular point, which makes the essay strong and effective.

-To write a personal essay, you will need to understand how to choose personal essay topics, the structure of a formal essay and how to make your writing compelling.
-Looking at examples of personal essay writers can also help.
+To write a personal essay, you will need to understand how to choose personal essay topics, the structure of a formal essay, and make your writing compelling.
+Reading and studying examples from other personal essay writers can also help.

 A personal essay is not a biography.
+That's because an essay is usually much shorter than a book or a memoir.
+Plus, and essayist focuses on a topic and not themselves.
 To write one, you will need to brainstorm specific topics from your life.
 Ideas may include:

-- The impact of someone specific who taught you an important lesson
+- The impact of someone specific, like a mentor or family member, who taught you an important lesson

 - How you made a major life improvement or change a personality trait that was causing negativity in your life